optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 **Things we want to keep**

 - `params` and function values can be pytrees
-- support for estimagic `criterion` functions (now functions that return `FunctionValue`)
+- support for optimagic `criterion` functions (now functions that return `FunctionValue`)
 - Many optional arguments to influence the details of the numerical differentiation
 - Rich output format that helps to get insights on the precision of the numerical